cbendot/KernelCompiler/README.md

-# this script build for compile kernel which drone ci
+# this script for compile kernel which drone ci